-We offer two computing systems, Maia and Sol and a Ceph based storage cluster for the Lehigh Research Community.
+We offer a high performance computing cluster, Sol and a Ceph based storage cluster for the Lehigh Research Community.

 The computing and data storage resources are available for use in the classroom for registrar scheduled courses.
 See Teaching Uses below.

 All users of Lehigh's research computing systems must obtain an account for their exclusive use with their standard Lehigh University userid.

 An HPC account provides access to Sol, a 85-node condo cluster for research.
 A faculty member may obtain access to Sol by purchasing a minimum allocation of 50,000 core-hours or service units (SU) for $500.
 Additional allocations can be purchased in increments of 10,000 SUs for $100 each.
 An allocation cycle begins on Oct.
 1 and ends on Sep.
 30 of the next year and will not roll over to the next allocation cycle.
 At launch, there are 1,400,000 SUs available per allocation cycle.
 Faculty members who require more computing time or want a gauranteed share of total available computing time annually should consider a Condo Investment.

 The faculty member or PI can request additional accounts sharing the same allocation for an annual charge of $50 (each).
 Each service level 2 user has a home directory quota of 150GB.

 Account Request: To obtain a HPC account or allocation or both on Sol, the Faculty sponsoring the user account should contact Manager of Research Computing for more information.

 In Fall 2018, Research Computing will deploy a refreshed 600TB Ceph Storage solution.
 Faculty, Departments, Centers and Colleges can purchase a Ceph project in units of 1TB.